sergeymoryakov/sergeymoryakov/README.md

-# Hi There! 👋 I'm Sergey, Where Sky Meets Code.
+# Hi There!
+I'm Sergey.

 ## About Me